evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Performance/_index.md

 The Tesla Model Y Performance, with dimensions of 4751 mm in length, 1921 mm in width, and 1624 mm in height, falls into the Compact SUVs category, also known as C-SUVs.
 These offer a balance between the practicality and maneuverability of smaller vehicles and the space and versatility of larger SUVs.
 The Tesla Model Y Performance is available in a total of 6 paint colors, including both solid and metallic options.

-You can select from multiple wheel options in different sizes on the Tesla Model Y Performance, allowing you to customize your vehicle to suit your style and driving preferences.
+The Tesla Model Y Performance offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

 - 255/45 tires on 19" rims
 - 255/40 tires on 20" rims
 - 255/35 tires on 21" rims front and 275/35 tires on 21" rims rear

-More narrow wheels will improve consumption and give a longer range, while wider wheels will provide better traction and handling.
+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).